Lung Cancer: Overview

 Cancer treatment such as chemotherapy and radiation can damage normal cells.
 This

-can cause side effects such as hair loss, mouth sores, and vomiting.
-Talk with your
+can cause side effects like hair loss, mouth sores, and vomiting.
+Talk with your healthcare

-healthcare provider about side effects you might have and ways to manage them.
-There
+provider about side effects linked to your treatment.
+There are often ways to manage

-may be things you can do and medicines you can take to help prevent or control side
+them.
+There may be things you can do and medicines you can take to help prevent or

 Coping with lung cancer